christian-evangelism-media/cem/packages/web/README.md

 ## Authentication

 This application uses session-based authentication with HTTP-only cookies.
-Credentials are sent to the cem-api backend, which manages sessions.
+Credentials are sent to the API backend, which manages sessions.

 ## License